freedomgateway/fg_branding/README.md

-# fg_logos_art
+# fg_branding
-A centralized collection of our logos and art materials that are used across our products and websites.
+A centralized collection of our branding materials that are used across our products and websites.

 ## Copyright/License